Table of Contents

 Seamless Underwriting Experience

-Carrier underwriters operate within the same multi-carrier insurance platforms no need for separate portals.
+Carrier underwriters operate within the same multi-carrier insurance platforms, no need for separate portals.
+Submissions appear directly in their dashboard with automated notifications.
+Underwriters can approve, reject, raise queries, or apply loading all within one system.

 -